 “By the time he returned to Los Angeles in 2009, the recession was in full swing, and he managed to purchase a prominent hillside lot vacant since the 1980s for $190,000—almost half its previous value.
+This demonstrated his understanding of how to value vacant land.
 Early on, he had committed to buying structural materials from EcoSteel, which manufactures prefabricated panels that allow for quick and efficient construction.
 Except the only previous applications had been orthogonal warehouses.”

 “I did not want a box,” Tim says.
 “I wanted to look at the view from many angles.
 I’m not a huge fan of houses where you go straight out and look at the view straight on—that makes the view too overwhelming.
 I like a big view, don’t get me wrong, but I like to have different angles on the view, because it kind of shifts your perception.”